 Now, in conjunction with Penthouse magazine, and in advance of a stunning new edit of the film restoring the originally envisioned narrative, deluxe art book publisher Century Guild is sharing over 200 of the most dramatic images in a beautiful hardcover book overflowing with stunning photographs taken on the set of the film by legendary Italian still photographer Mario Tursi, best known for his work with Italian directors Pier Paolo Pasolini and Luchino Visconti as well as his long collaboration with Martin Scorsese on the sets of Gangs of New York and The Last Temptation of Christ.
 These long-lost photos taken by an icon of historical cinematic photography provide a peek behind the scenes of a legendary cult film, and a voyeuristic gaze into big-budget 1970s filmmaking.

-*Please note our previous delivery estimate has been updated to Spring 2023.
+*Please note our previous delivery estimate has been updated to Fall 2023.
 This is only an estimate; the timeframe is subject to change and actual delivery may occur before or after the stated period.
 Customers who pre-order the book will be notified of any changes to the delivery estimate.